n1trux/awesome-beer/contributing.md

 # Contribution guidelines

-## piss water is not awesome
+## Not every beer is awesome

-Don't include beers which are ultra-light, ultra-cheap or come in plastic bottles.
+**Don't**, under no circumstances, include beers which are ultra-light (aka *piss water*), ultra-cheap or come in *plastic* bottles.

-## beer has a taste
+## Beer has a taste

 And so do you.
 Include a nice description of each beer's taste.

-## Pull Requests
+## ~~Drink~~ Pull Requests

-Pull requests should consist of only one commit with only one beer variation.
+- Pull requests should consist of only one commit with only one beer variation.
+- Please order the breweries and the beers categorized under them alphabetically.